Tag: San José

 By the end of the week, I was walking slower, looking up more, and collecting moments I didn’t want to lose.
 San José offered exactly the balance I needed: culture without complication, social without overwhelm, and grounded in everyday kindness.
 I’m already planning a return to explore more corners of Costa Rica’s capital and the nearby neighborhoods of Escazú and Santa Ana.

-We’re William King & Michelle Lopez—32 and 35—and we carved out a week for San José, Costa Rica.
-We stayed at a City‑Center Airbnb Apartment in San José close to cafés, parks, and plazas—quiet when we needed it and central when we wanted to explore.
+My name is Thomas Wright, I’m 33, and I spent a week in San José, Costa Rica.
+I booked a Central San José Airbnb Vacation Apartment that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Taormina Casino, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Walked Avenida Central, which layered history and context onto the streets I was walking.
-By sunset I reached Metropolitan Cathedral of San Jose, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Gran Casino in Escazu, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Municipal Crafts Market, which layered history and context onto the streets I was walking.
+By sunset I reached Taormina Casino, where the energy was relaxed but lively, and the food scene rewarded wandering.

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.